Skip to content

 • Service + Offer + PriceSpecification on every service page, with honest USD minimums and maximums.
 "Contact us" is not a price.

-• FAQPage JSON-LD scoped to each service page, with 8–12 real questions and ≤60-word answers.
+• FAQPage JSON-LD scoped to each service page, with real questions and tight answers.
 These are disproportionately represented in AI answers.

-• Article + `BreadcrumbList` on every blog post and case study, with `datePublished`, `author` (linked to Organization) and `keywords`.
+• Article and `BreadcrumbList` on every blog post and case study, with publication dates, author and keywords.

 3. Open `robots.txt` to the major AI crawlers

 Every month a new one shows up: GPTBot, ClaudeBot, PerplexityBot, Google-Extended, Applebot-Extended, Meta-ExternalAgent, DuckAssistBot, cohere-ai.
-A lot of sites reflexively block them to "stop training on our content" — which is a defensible position until you realize the same bots are how your content gets *cited*.
+Many sites reflexively block them to "stop training on our content" — a defensible position until you realise the same bots are how your content gets *cited*.

 4. Write for citation, not for ranking